 Lifespan: 40 years in zoos

 Reproduction: Instead of building nests, females deposit a single egg in the hollow of a rotten tree trunk.
 Both parents take turns incubating the egg until it hatches (about 2 months later).
 Newly hatched chicks are naked but soon grow white downy feathers.
 The male regurgitates carrion to feed the mother and chick.
 Chicks leave the tree stump after 3 months and often stay with their parents for 2 years.
 They start growing adult plumage at 18 months and complete the transition by the third or fourth year.Behavior: King vultures are scavengers and usually solitary except when in family groups.
 They may also congregate around carcasses in small groups.
-Unlike other vultures, king vultures don’t have a good sense of smell.
+Unlike turkey vultures, king vultures don’t have a good sense of smell.
 To find dead animals, they follow other carrion-eating birds.
 Their strong beaks allow them to pierce tough hides and consume flesh.
 Bald heads and necks are adaptations that help them eat carrion without having feathers matted with blood.

 IUCN Status: Least Concern